 - The Dark Crystal: The urRu (Mystics) and Skeksis are connected, so that when a member of one race dies so does one of the other (so their numbers are always the same), and when a Skeksis is injured one of the urRu suddenly sustains an identical injury.
 The nature of this connection is a subtle clue to the film's ending.

 - Titan Princeps suffer physical pain when their titans suffer battle damage.
 Not merely the Princeps, but the key members of his crew also suffer such pain, in varying degrees, particularly the Moderati.

 - In a similar manner to the above, Tau Battlesuit pilots suffer from this, including "battlesuit psychosis", in which they are so linked to the suit, so used to it that they cannot function without the suit's sensors as filters for their own senses, and if the suit is damaged, (say by the loss of an arm), the pilot will find themselves unable to use that arm until the suit is repaired.
-The Tau also have a 'bonding ceremony' which can provide a kind of synchronicity between its members, to the extent that the death of a member of the bonded team can drive the survivors insane (by Tau standards), although the more survivors there are, the less trauma, apparently.
+The Tau also have a 'bonding ceremony' which, while largely symbolic, has been known to have the occasional extreme side effect, to the extent that the death of a member of the bonded team can drive the survivors insane (by Tau standards).

 - Dungeons & Dragons